anderles/laravento-dev/readme.md

     config/theme.php

-All layout files will be included automaticly from:
+All layout files will be included automatically from:

     resources/design/{your_package}/{your_theme}/layout